Parliamentary Commissioner for Standards: History

 The post was established in 1995 with Sir Gordon Downey as the first commissioner, serving the newly formed Committee for Standards and Privileges.
 He investigated the cash-for-questions affair.

 The second commissioner was Elizabeth Filkin (1999–2002), whose first case involved Peter Mandelson and a large loan which he had failed to declare in the Register of Members' Interests.
 Her departure was controversial.

 The next commissioner was Sir Philip Mawer.
 MPs he investigated include George Galloway and Derek Conway.
 He avoided investigating high-level MPs such as cabinet ministers.
 Unlike his predecessor he was appointed to a second term, but he did not complete it; he took up a new post at the beginning of 2008 as an independent adviser on ministerial standards to the then prime minister Gordon Brown.

 John Lyon was commissioner from 1 January 2008 to 31 December 2012.
-In an article about Lyon's questioning by the parliamentary enquiry into MPs' expenses, Private Eye described him as "feeble" and an "establishment stooge".

 Kathryn Hudson served as commissioner from 1 January 2013 until 31 December 2017.
 Kathryn Stone served as commissioner from 1 January 2018 until 31 December 2022.

 The current commissioner, Daniel Greenberg, began his tenure on 1 January 2023.